-- environmental reserve;
+- d. environmental reserve;

-- municipal reserve;
+- e. municipal reserve;

-- community services reserve;
+- f. community services reserve;

-- school and municipal reserve; and
+- g. school and municipal reserve; and

-- school reserve.
+- h. school reserve.

 Instead of a land dedication, the County may accept the equivalent value of the land as money.
-This cash-in-lieu is shared between the school boards and the recreation districts.
+The use and provision of cash-in-lieu funds is directed by the MGA.